Why do we wake up at night?

 2. Why we wake up from sleep

-3. Common reasons for sleep disruption
+3. Common reasons for sleep interruptions

 #1 Stress